Skip to content

 • Make sure the people you are working with are qualified

-• Make sure no people are in the vicinity of your task
+• Make sure no people are in the work area of your task

 • Never leave loads suspended